far11ven/hellofresh-API-Tests/README.md

-## API Automation Tests - Task#2
+# API Automation Tests - Task#2

 This framework uses Rest-Assured Library With TestNG for API Testing

+- JsonPath for JSON Parsing
+- JsonSchemaMatchers for JSON Schema validations
+- It has TestNG DataProviders in ```"TestUtils.class"``` used for test cases #2 and #3
 - For logging Log4J is used
 - All tests are stored in ```"ApiTestSuite" class```, under package ```"com.hellofresh.api.tests"``` under Under ```src/test/java```
 - ```"com.hellofresh.api.globalutils"``` package which contains test helper methods